What is New Credit?

 How many new accounts you have

-If you have been managing credit for a short time, don’t open a lot of new accounts too rapidly.
-New accounts will lower your average account age, which will have a larger effect on your FICO® Scores if you don’t have a lot of other credit information.
+If you've been managing credit for a short time, don't open a lot of new accounts too rapidly.
+New accounts will lower your average account age, which will have a larger effect on your FICO Scores if you don't have a lot of other credit information.
 Even if you have used credit for a long time, opening a new account can still lower your FICO Scores.

 How many recent inquiries you have

 An inquiry is when a lender makes a request for your credit report or score.
-Inquiries remain on your credit report for two years, although FICO® Scores only consider inquiries from the last 12 months.
+Although FICO Scores only consider inquiries from the last 12 months, inquiries remain on your credit report for two years.
 FICO Scores have been carefully designed to count only those inquiries that truly impact credit risk, as not all inquiries are related to credit risk.

 There are 3 important facts about inquiries to note: